Sanjil-2025ht66029/DevOps-Assigment-CICD/README.md

 # DevOps-Assigment-CICD
 Introduction to DevOps Assignment.

-Purpose of this repo is to demostrate the usage of Github Version Control, Github Actions CICD, Docker, DockerHuband Unit Test in Python.
+Purpose of this repo is to demostrate the usage of Github Version Control, Github Actions CICD, Docker, DockerHub and Unit Test using PyTest Python Framework

 This is a Flask app for Gym Fitness.

+### GitHub Actions CICD Workflow
+Github Actions CI is triggered when the code is pushed into the main branch.

+The Unit Test is also performed by the PyTest framework by Github Actions CI.

+The CI Builds the image and pushes the image to DockerHub

 ### Build application
 Build the Docker image manually by cloning the Git repo.